NVIDIA/TensorRT-LLM/docs/source/gpt_runtime.md

  * `temperature`, a vector of floating-point numbers to control the modulation of logits when sampling new tokens.
 The default value is `1.0f`,
  * `minLength`, a vector of integers to set a lower-bound on the number of tokens generated.
-The default value is 1,
+The default value is 0,
  * `repetitionPenalty`, a vector of float-point numbers to penalize tokens based on how often they appear in the sequence.
 The default value is `0.f`,
  * `presencePenalty`, a vector of float-point numbers to penalize tokens already present in the sequence (irrespective of the number of appearances).
    The default value is `0.f`,

-The parameters `repetitionPenalty` and `presencePenalty` are mutually exclusive.
-In this release, it means that a user can only set, at most, one of those two optional fields.
-In a future release, we might adopt a finer-grained method based on checking the values.
+ * `frequencyPenalty`, a vector of float-point numbers to penalize tokens already present in the sequence (dependent on the number of appearances).
+   The default value is `0.f`,

+The parameters `repetitionPenalty`, `presencePenalty`, and `frequencyPenalty` are not mutually exclusive.

 ***Sampling***